swkeever/skies.dev/src/content/personal-statement/personal-statement.md

 sincerest hope is to have the opportunity to maximize my strengths and reach my potential developing software people could use to enrich their lives for many years to come.

+## Some advice to leave you with

+I recommend taking a lot of care when writing your personal statement.
+I did a complete rewrite before settling on the essay I used.
+I had people look over my essay and give me feedback.
+I listened to narrations of my essay using an [online reader](https://www.naturalreaders.com/online/) to get a sense of how sentences flowed.
+All of this may be overkill and your mileage may vary.
+Just make sure you convey to the reader that you _really_ want to study in that major.